Solve the linear quaternion-valued differential equations having multiple eigenvalues: Introduction and Motivation

-Recently, Kou and Xia \cite{QDE1} presented a basic theory for the two-dimensional linear QDEs.
-There are some profound differences between QDEs and ODEs.
-The largest difference between QDEs and ODEs is the algebraic structure.
-On the non-commutativity of the quaternion algebra, the algebraic structure of the solutions to the QDEs is completely different from ODEs.
-It is actually a right- free module, not a linear vector space.
-Another big difference is that it is necessary to treat the eigenvalue problems with left- and right-sides, accordingly.
+Recently, Kou and Xia \cite{QDE1} established a framework for the basic theory of quaternion-valued differential equations (QDEs).
+QDEs have many applications in quantum mechanics (see e.g. \cite{Alder1,Alder2,Leo1,Leo2}), fluid mechanics (e.g. \cite{Gibbon1,Gibbon2,Gibbon3,RR1,RR2}), etc. However, there are few papers pursuing mathematical analysis for the QDEs.
+For examples, Leo and Ducati \cite{Leo3} attempted to solve some special QDEs.
+Some results on the existence of periodic solutions were presented in \cite{Mawhin,W,W2}.
+Global analysis of a homogeneous QDE was given in Gasull et al. \cite{Zhang1} for $n=2,3$.
+A Bernoulli-type QDE was investigated by Zhang \cite{Zhang2}.
+However, there is no systematic theory for QDEs.
+Recently, Kou and Xia \cite{QDE1} presented a basic and theoretic framework for the two-dimensional linear homogeneous QDEs.
+They found four large differences between QDEs and ODEs due to the non-commutativity of the quaternion algebra.
 In \cite{QDE1}, the authors presented an algorithm to evaluate the fundamental matrix by employing the eigenvalue and eigenvectors.
-They provided a method and an example to show how to construct the fundamental matrix when the eigenvalues are simple.
+They provided a method and some examples to show how to construct the fundamental matrix when the eigenvalues are simple.
 However, it is possible to have multiple eigenvalues.
-How can one construct the fundamental matrix when the multiplicity of the eigenvalues is larger than one?
+How can we construct the fundamental matrix when the multiplicity of the eigenvalues is larger than one?
 In particular, if the number of independent eigenvectors might be smaller than the dimensionality of the system.
 That is, the numbers of the eigenvectors is not enough to construct a fundamental matrix.
-In this paper, one of the main tasks is to discover the ``missing solutions".
+In this paper, one of the main tasks is to find the ``missing solutions".
 We will devote ourselves to answer this question.

-On the other hand, the theory of $n$ dimensional linear QDEs is more complicate. ifferent definitions of are not the same.
-Cayley determinant for quaternion valued matrix \cite{Cayley} was adopted in \cite{QDE1} which depends on the expansion of $i$-th row and $j$-th column of the quaternion-valued matrix, different expansions can lead to different results.
-For instance, considering a $2\times 2$ determinant of quaternion valued matrix, we could use ${a}_{11} {a} _{22} - {a} _{12} {a} _{21}$ (expanding along the first row).
-That is,